 B-24 Liberator

 The Consolidated B24 Liberator was an American heavy bomber, designed by Consolidated Aircraft in San Diego.
-The Liberator is the world’s most produced heavy bomber, multi-engine aircraft and American military aircraft, which throughout the Second World War saw extensive use in all branches of the American Armed Forces and even some of the Allied forces.
+The Liberator is the world’s most produced heavy bomber, multi-engine aircraft and American military aircraft.
+Throughout the Second World War the B24 was used in all branches of the American Armed Forces and even saw action with Allied forces.

 War Memorial